SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 - SBP reporting of overseas investment applies

-The gap most founders miss: Routing income through a US LLC does not change the Pakistani tax treatment.
-The income is still Pakistan-source (services performed in Pakistan), still subject to FBR taxation, and still requires disclosure.
-The LLC adds a US compliance layer (Form 5472) without removing any Pakistani obligations.
-The only benefit is if the US LLC provides operational advantages (US banking, US client contracts, IP structure) that justify the additional compliance cost.
+What most founders miss: routing income through a US LLC does not change the Pakistani tax treatment.
+The income is still Pakistan-source (services performed in Pakistan), still subject to FBR taxation, still requires disclosure.
+The LLC adds a US compliance layer (Form 5472) without removing a single Pakistani obligation.
+The only reason to do this is if the LLC provides operational advantages (US banking, US client contracts, IP structure) worth the extra compliance cost.

-Setup: A founder in Karachi builds a SaaS product, forms a Delaware LLC, processes payments through Stripe (connected to the LLC's Mercury account), and serves customers globally.
+Setup: Founder in Karachi builds a SaaS product, forms a Delaware LLC, processes payments through Stripe (connected to Mercury), serves customers globally.

 US side: